The Importance of Being Earnest

 Guest Director Alistair Newton

-“Knockabout fun with Wilde’s genteel wit” -Mark Fisher, Guardian
+“Knockabout fun with Wilde’s genteel wit” —Mark Fisher, The Guardian

 Oscar Wilde, Playwright

-Oscar Wilde was an extraorindary poet, novelist, and playwright of the 19th-century, born and raised in Ireland.
+Oscar Wilde was an extraordinary poet, novelist and playwright of the 19th century, born and raised in Ireland.

 Alistair Newton, Guest Director

-He moved to Toronto in November of that year and participated in a project called The Ark at the NAC.
+He moved to Toronto in November of that year and participated in a project called The Ark at the National Arts Centre.

-Alistair produced original work with the Ecce Homo for the next 10 years.
-His career got a strange jump-start when Ecce Homo’s first production — a play he wrote in 2008 about the homophobic Westboro Baptist Church and its leader Fred Phelps was targeted for protest by the Church, kicking-off an international media incident.
+Alistair produced original work with the Ecce Homo for the next ten years.
+His career got a strange jump-start when Ecce Homo’s first production — a play he wrote in 2008 about the homophobic Westboro Baptist Church and its leader Fred Phelps — was targeted for protest by the Church, kicking off an international media incident.

-Alistair continued to produce for indie festivals, and eventually his play Of a Monstrous Child: A Gaga Musical made its way to the mainstage at Buddies in Bad Times Theatre, where it played to sold out houses, and was honoured with four Dora Award nominations (including one win).
-He also trained with the Ensemble Studio of the Canadian Opera Company, and after shuttering Ecce Homo in 2014, he switched gears to focus exclusively on freelance directing, training with the Shaw Festival’s Intern Directors’ Project, and earning an MFA through York University and Canadian Stage’s joint program in stage direction.
+Alistair continued to produce for indie festivals, and eventually, his play Of a Monstrous Child: A Gaga Musical made its way to the mainstage at Buddies in Bad Times Theatre, where it played to sold-out houses and was honoured with four Dora Award nominations (including one win).
+He also trained with the Ensemble Studio of the Canadian Opera Company.
+After shuttering Ecce Homo in 2014, he switched gears to focus exclusively on freelance directing, training with the Shaw Festival’s Intern Directors’ Project, and earning an MFA through York University and Canadian Stage’s joint program in stage direction.

 Recent freelance directing work includes two productions for Canadian Stage, and he also expanded the range of his theatre practice by creating boutique adaptations of ‘classical’ work for educational institutions.